shivamsharma72/d3-ART-Visualisation/README.md

 # Art Dataset Visualization

 ![Description](final.gif)
 This folder contains the code and data for a D3.js-based data visualization project focused on analyzing an art dataset.
-The project was developed as part of a data visualization course assignment.
+This is a novel way of visualising art data which is inspired from Horrified visualisation made by : Mohamad A. Waked.

 ## Design Details